AgataMomot/Estimation-of-vessel-size-in-ultrasound-examination-THESIS/README.md

 Current progress in the folders below (11.02.2022):
-1. Literature folder- contains articles (.pdf), wchich are cited in the thesis.
-Addictionally there is one pdf file with these sources report.
+1. Literature folder- contains one .pdf file with sources report (cited in the thesis).
 2. Dataset folder- contains contains ultrasound images of carotid artery- open-source dataset and self-collected images on the ultrasound machine (Mindray UMT-500Plus).
 3. Latex folder- contains Latex files needed to get .pdf file with thesis.
 There is now theoretical introdution with cited sources.